- Miguel Andujar was the American League Rookie of the Year runner-up in 2018 with 25 homers, 97 RBIs and an .855 OPS

 The New York Yankees’ injury troubles have been well documented this season.
 They had as many as 16 regulars out at one point.
 Jonathan Loaisiga, the replacement for injured left-hander James Paxton, became player number 17 when he was sent to the IL this week with a right rotator cuff strain.

-As a result we have seen New York’s World Series odds go from +570 on May 7th to +670 on May 14th.
+As a result we have seen New York’s average World Series odds go from +570 on May 7th to +670 on May 14th.
+They are still as short as +650 at one sportsbook.

 2019 World Series Odds